KABSDTU/kabsdtu.github.io/en/studiestarten.md

 <div id="poster-image" style="background-image: url('/static/img/studiestarten.jpg');">
 </div>

-<p>The study start hires around 250 vektors divided into 31 groups.
+<p>The study start hires around 250 vectors divided into 30 groups.
 Together they welcome the russes that begin in August.
-This is coordinated by 31 KABS, that takes care of educational days, OPtur, study programmes and much more related to the study start.
-KABS, vektors and hyttebumser jointly creates the best possible study start for the russes.
+This is coordinated by 30 KABS, that takes care of educational days, OPtur, study programmes and much more related to the study start.
+KABS, vectors and hyttebumser jointly creates the best possible study start for the russes.
 </p>